 Burn

-The advice below should help you decide whether your child’s burn requires further help or
+The advice below should help you decide whether your child’s burn requires further help or whether it can be managed by yourself at home.

 If your child has any of the following:

-• Skin which appears white or charred
+• White or charred skin

 • Blistered skin at the site of the burn